 This guide will familiarize you with the two training graphs displayed on every BRAIN’s Details Page on The Bonsai Platform.
 These graphs can be used to monitor training, troubleshoot your BRAIN, and decide when your BRAIN has been sufficiently trained and is ready for predictions.

 In this guide we’ll be walking through the graphs for OpenAI Gym’s Cartpole environment to illustrate how to best use the information gathered in the Concepts and Simulator graphs.
 If you need instruction on how to create a demo on the Platform you can follow the web guide.
-You may also choose to run this demo locally by following the CLI guide.
+You may also choose to Run the Platform Locally.
 OpenAI Gym describes Cartpole as: